crossplane/crossplane/design/design-doc-agent.md

 secrets to a file in the VM that can be used as credential file for VM workloads.
 Maybe a small api-server shipped with that agent binary for requirement requests?

+### Read-only Mode for Federation

+Crossplane agent could have a read-only mode where it replicates `Secret`s and requirements in the remote cluster to let the `Pod`s use them.
+There would be only pull operation and the same requirements could be used by N cluster at the same time.
+For example, you might want to use the same database cluster from different clusters spread across the globe.

+### Admission Webhook to Reject Conflicts

+In the current design, if you configured the default namespace with the agent, then it's possible to have conflicts; `foo` requirement in `default` namespace can conflict with `foo` requirement in `special` namespace since both of them will be rolled up to a single default namespace in the central cluster.
+In such cases, the agent rejects syncing the second one and writes about the conflict to the status of the resource.
+However, an admission webhook could check the conflict and reject the creation altogether immediately.

 ## Alternatives Considered